dutangc/CASdatasets/man-md/sgautonb.md

 # Singapore Automobile claim count dataset

+## Description

  This dataset contains automobile injury claim number collected in 1993 in Singapore by the General Insurance Association of Singapore.
 Records contains individuals characteristics in addition to claim counts.

 ```r
 data(sgautonb)